 Store any leftovers in the fridge and then eat cool, or warm briefly in the microwave or a pan.

 I hope you enjoy these Paleo snack recipes.
-Which do you think are the best Paleo snacks?
+Once you try these recipes be sure to tell us which of these Paleo diet snacks do you think are the best Paleo snacks @familyfocusblog